Lypsilonx/boxr/README.md

 - `none`:
   - Is not a json object, but a string that denotes no node.
 This is useful for deleting a cut-stroke between two nodes.

-Every string value in the json file (`width: "__", height: "__", ... offset-x/y: "__"` and the values between the `|` for tabs) is evaluated as regular typst code.
+Every string value in the json file (`width: "__", height: "__", ... offset-x/y: "__"` and the values between the `()` for tabs) is evaluated as regular typst code.
 This means that you can use all named variables passed to the structure.
-All inputs are converted to points and the result of the evaluation will be converted back to a length.
+All inputs are converted to floats (/ pt) and the result of the evaluation will be converted back to a length.